District of Columbia Online Nurse Midwifery Programs

 Many accredited online midwifery programs require students to make one or more prearranged visits to campus.
 Sometimes called intensives or residencies, the visits could take most of a day to several days.
 It may require three or fewer visits to the campus annually.

-For those drawn to nurse midwifery programs online but still unsure about all their features, most online midwifery schools have some kind of section that students could consult.
+For those drawn to but still unsure about all their features, most online midwifery schools have some kind of section that students could consult.
 Sometimes, it lists technology requirements or helps to answer questions about their program, so it is a good idea to check it out and feel comfortable if you are new to online education.

 Are Online Nurse Midwifery Programs Accredited?